dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

 ## Understanding the SNS Launch process {#understand-launch}

-For each SNS, the decentralization sale is realized in a separate _decentralization sale canister_ that exists during the SNS's launch, and is owned by the IC which will run the sale.
+For each SNS, the decentralization swap is realized in a separate _decentralization swap canister_ that exists during the SNS's launch, and is owned by the IC which will run the sale.
 In more detail, it is controlled by the NNS root canister.

 * The sale canister is set up at the start with a defined amount of SNS tokens to be distributed publicly.

-* During the decentralization sale, participants can send ICP to the sale canister to contribute to the dapp’s funding.
+* During the decentralization swap, participants can send ICP to the sale canister to contribute to the dapp’s funding.

 * At the sale’s end the collected ICP are “swapped” for the SNS tokens; the